 I get inspiration from smart speakers, which always have a wake-up voice command like "Alexa", "Hey Siri ".

 How's the weather?

-After testing, I chose the bar in circle feedback, because clearly in this version, testers know better about how long it will take.
+After testing, I chose the circle process bar feedback because testers know better about how long it will take.
 It's always good to set the right expectations for users.

 Solutions for Feedback wasnot timely

-After a DEEP talk with the engineer.
-He let me know that the technical judgment he was making was based on the recognition of each FRAME, not the SECONDS that I considered in the design.
-I found this gap between us caused I was not able to design in-depth determination details.
+After an in-depth talk with the engineer, he let me know that the technical definition he was making was recognizing each frame, not the seconds that I considered in the design.
+I found that the gap between us resulted in insufficient detail in the design hand-off.

 Take start recognition for example:

 For the goal of easy to learn, I designed gesture notification and tutorials as the new feature onboarding experience.